adobeemeapartners/pwc-ts-workshop/README.md

 * https://experienceleague.adobe.com/docs/platform-learn/comprehensive-technical-tutorial-v22/overview.html?lang=en

 ## Tips and Tricks
-* For every new demo run always use new anonymous window or reinstall the mobile app
+* For every new demo run always use new anonymous (incognito) window or reset the mobile app
 * When creating new profile append the email address and phone number with a hash (e.g. date and demo run, 20220707-01)

 ## Agenda